 This model may be a bit more expensive, but it’s still quite reasonable.
 It also contains the three most important features that the SilverOnyx has, but the cylindrical shape is gone.
 Still, it does have quite a lot going for it.

 This air purifier is specially designed for purifying the air of small and medium-sized rooms.
 This means that you won’t be wasting it in a small space like a bedroom or kitchen.
-You can even place it in a bathroom where the likelihood of mold is one of the highest in the house.
+You can even place it in a bathroom where the likelihood of mold is highest in the house.
 The GermGuardian AC5000E would purify 200 square feet of air around it, which is quite a decent radius.

 Choosing the right air purifier for mold is highly important if you want a safe, healthy environment to breathe in.
-Select wisely using the guidelines above and you won’t regret it!
+Select wisely using the guidelines above, and you won’t regret it!